mattlean/asset-list-webpack-plugin/README.md

 }]
 ```

-Additionally, you pass a hash of options to change the format of the JSON file like so:
+Additionally, you pass an object of options to change the format of the JSON file like so:

 **webpack.config.js**
 ```javascript